tychedelia/art/gcp-gpu/README.md

 ## Project dependencies (Windows)

-Install the following tools using [Scoop](https://scoop.sh/):
+[Scoop](https://scoop.sh/) is a helpful package manager that provides a common interface for installing and updating common tools and runtimes.
+Install the following tools using `scoop`:

 ```shell
 scoop install gcloud pulumi nodejs openssh
 ```

+### GCP credentials

 Once `gcloud` is installed, you'll need to run `gcloud init` and `gcloud auth application-default login`.
 Credentials can also be managed by providing a raw credential string to Pulumi, but it's easier to let the `gcloud` CLI manage authentication  for us.
 Using credentials as secrets can be helpful if you want to set up automated deployments on GitHub, which isn't necessary for most art projects.

-Additionally, we're not using a service account, which is generally a best practice to isolate permissions from our main admin account.
+Additionally, we're not using a service account, which is generally a cloud best practice to isolate permissions from our main admin account.
 That way, if a service account is compromised, the damage is only limited to whatever permissions the service account has.
+We're okay taking this risk because none of our data is sensitive.
 If you end up creating many projects, you may want to explore using a service account.

+## Pulumi project

 Next, create a new project using `pulumi`.
 This should be run inside the folder you're intending to use: